BY: | DATE: Feb 13, 2024

 FOR IMMEDIATE RELEASE

-Washington, D.C — On February 13, 2024, Nobel Peace Laureate and Executive Director of the Institute on Gender, Law, and Transformative Peace Leymah Gbowee joined in the tradition of peace activists and humanitarians delivering the Oliver Tambo Lecture at Georgetown University.
-She was also presented with an Honorary Degree of Humane Letters from Georgetown.
+Washington, D.C — On February 13, 2024, Nobel Peace Laureate and Executive Director of the Institute on Gender, Law, and Transformative Peace Leymah Gbowee delivered the Oliver Tambo Lecture at Georgetown University and was presented with an Honorary Degree of Humane Letters.

 Ms. Gbowee’s lecture was entitled “Peace Is…” and spoke to her history as a central organizing figure in Liberia’s peace movement.
 Ms. Gbowee is a peace activist, organizer, trained social worker, political figure, and women’s rights advocate.
 She was awarded the 2011 Nobel Peace Prize in recognition of her leadership of the Women of Liberia Mass Action for Peace—which brought together Christian and Muslim women in a nonviolent movement that played a pivotal role in ending Liberia’s civil war in 2003.
 Ms. Gbowee’s peacebuilding work has been highlighted in the 2008 documentary, Pray the Devil Back to Hell, and in her autobiography, Mighty Be Our Powers: How Sisterhood, Prayer, and Sex Changed a Nation at War.
 In her lecture, she reflected on various moments throughout her life that have shaped her understanding of peace and justice.